 Martin Luther King Jr. Comes to Memphis

-On March 28, 1968, King returned to Memphis to lead a march with Lawson in support of the strike.
+On March 28, 1968, King returned to Memphis to lead a march with Lawson to support the strike.
 The protest turned ugly when an outside group infiltrated the marchers and became violent, leading to the death of an African American teenager.

 Despite the tragedy, the strike continued, as did smaller demonstrations.
 Protesters marched wearing “I Am A Man” sandwich boards, demanding that they be treated with dignity.
 The signs, says Estes, “became a rallying cry for the movement.”